Miranda Lambert Claps Back At Fan Who Claims Her Marriage To Brendan McLoughlin Won’t Last

 “Sure won’t!
 I’m gonna eat every piece of it!
 Can’t waste chicken,” the singer replied, referring to the meal in the video and not her relationship with the New York City police officer.

-Miranda’s fans immediately began to share their appreciation for her comment.
 “This is why I love you,” one wrote with others using emoji to express their love for the singer.

-As previously reported by The Inquisitr, Miranda Lambert has reportedly learned some valuable lessons about marriage following her divorce from singer Blake Shelton, and doesn’t plan to repeat her mistakes the second time around, per Hollywood Life.
+As previously reported by The Inquisitr, Miranda Lambert has reportedly learned some valuable lessons about marriage following her divorce from singer Blake Shelton and doesn’t plan to repeat her mistakes the second time around, per Hollywood Life.

 Currently, Brendan has taken a leave of absence from the NYC police force and is heading out on tour with his new wife, which is something that Lambert greatly values so that the pair won’t have to spend much of their first year of marriage apart.